BroadbandForum/usp/specification/index.md

 * Release contains specification for the User Services Platform 1.0.

+#### Release 1.0.1

+* Added examples and clarifications to end-to-end messaging, use of endpoint ID, typographical fixes

 ## Editors

 | Name  | Company | Email | Role |